2454767l/UofGScavengerHunt/readme.md

 ### Build steps

-In the command prompt, navigate to the project directory and enter the following command into your command prompt to install the required modules:
+In the chosen IDE command prompt, navigate to the project directory and enter the following command into your command prompt to install the required modules:
 - `flutter pub get'

 ## Build instructions

-- The application should be run from it's source, 'main.dart' file using an IDE such as Android Studio (recommended) using a specified android device.
+- The application should be run by navigating to the 'TreasureHunt-master' directory and running the following command: `flutter run` using a specified android device.

-- Alternatively, this can be done by navigating to the 'TreasureHunt-master' directory and running the following command: `flutter run` using a specified android device.
+- Alternatively, this can be done by running main.dart using an IDE such as Android Studio (recommended) using a specified android device.

 Note: You may be prompted to select a device to run it on if it has not identified it already.